JK-devv/my-cinema-app/README.md

 ### 👉 Description

-In this application you can be identified as a user, work and logout 🤓👌 The user has his own basket in certain orders, in the orders there are tickets and detailed information about the film, the cinema hall and at a certain time there will be a session.
+In this application you can be identified as a user, work and logout 🤓👌 The user has his own shopping cart with orders, in the orders there are tickets and detailed information about the film, the cinema hall and at a particular time there will be a session.

 ### 👉 Project structure
  - DAO - database communication layer